-Raising rabbits for meat is one of the first things that homesteaders tend to try.
-They don’t take up a lot of space and are not a bad starter animal for a beginner.
+Raising rabbits for meat is one of the first things that new homesteaders tend to try.
+Rabbits don’t take up a lot of space and are not a bad starter animal for a beginner.
 They can have their quarks but it is not too hard once you learn the basics.

 So if you are wanting to raise rabbits for meat, how do you know which one is right for you?

-There are a few things you should think about first before you buy a breed.
+There are a few things you should think about first before you buy a meat rabbit breed.